Electronic Deposition of Theses: Guidance for Supervisors

 - Increasing the contribution of the University to the overall visibility and accessibility of UK PhD research.

-Any restrictions on access selected by the student in Section 2 of the Thesis Deposit Form means that the Director of Postgraduate Studies needs to sign the Form as well as you.
-The following list is not an exhaustive one but lists the main reasons why a thesis may need to be restricted:
+Any restrictions on access selected by the student in Sections C and/or D of the Thesis Deposit Form means that the Director of Postgraduate Studies needs to sign the Form as well as you.
+The following list is not exhaustive but lists the main reasons why a thesis may need to be restricted:

 Patent pending: The thesis contains information relating to a pending patent

-Commercial interests: The thesis contains information which would be prejudice to the commercial interests of a person or organisation (for example, a thesis where the candidate is privy to trade secrets or similar)
+Commercial interests: The thesis contains information which would likely to prejudice the commercial interests of a person or organisation (trade secrets or similar)

-Third Party Personal Information: The thesis contains a lot of third party personal information
+Third Party Personal Information: The thesis contains sensitive personal data of third party identifiable individuals

 Sensitive information: The thesis contains highly sensitive information which if released could endanger the health and safety of an individual or individuals

 Publishers' policies on prior publication vary.
-There are a number of publishers that consider the availability of a thesis online as a form of publication and that may not agree to publish a student's work as a result.
+While the public availability of a thesis within an institutional repository is technically an act of publication in copyright terms, many publishers do not regard the online availability of a thesis as equivalent to publication elsewhere, or 'prior publication'.
+However, some publishers may still decline to publish a submitted manuscript on this basis and therefore the option of a two year embargo on electronic access to theses from which it is intended to publish is available.
 If you have an idea of the types of journals your students might publish in, it is worth checking the publishers' policies to see what their stance is on the online thesis as prior publication.
 Encourage your students to contact the publisher directly and ask.
-If the student is unsure which publisher to go with but is certain that they will publish, tell them not to worry and advise them to restrict access to their thesis for a minimum of two years; they can always renew the restriction if necessary by contacting the Library.
-It is recognised that in some subject disciplines it may take a student several years to publish from their thesis.
-In such cases you may advise the student to restrict access to their thesis for longer than two years.
-If the thesis is requested under Freedom of Information legislation, however, the University has a legal obligation to disclose it.
+If the student is unsure which publisher to go with but is certain that they will publish, tell them not to worry and advise them to select the two-year embargo.
+This may be renewed if necessary by contacting the Library.

 Material which is the subject of a pending patent